KloudDevopsPilot/k8s_learn/notes/pod.md

 * automic unit of scheduling.
 * pods are the smallest, most basic deployable objects in Kubernetes.
 * a pod represents a single instance of a running process in your cluster.
-* each pod gets its own ip address, when POD dies a new IP address assigned to POD
+* each pod gets its own unique ip address, when POD dies a new unique IP address assigned to POD
 *
   * in normal use-cases, 1 POD = 1 Conatiner
   * in exceptional use-cases 1 POD = multiple containers